 The Master of Arts Program in Spanish at the University of Colorado Denver offers an alternative to exclusively literary studies that traditionally lead to doctoral programs.
 By integrating language, literature and cultural studies with ancillary work in other disciplines, the degree provides the broader expertise desired by those who plan to pursue or are already pursuing careers outside the university.
 The program is also offered completely online.

 We have many scholarship opportunities available for qualified Master's students.
-The Chancellor’s Graduate School Scholarship is $2,500 per year for the first two years for in state students, different options available if you are not a Colorado resident.
-Additionally, our department hires interested students as TA’s, earning between $3,864-$6,440 per semester (depending on the class taught).
+Our department hires interested students as TA’s, earning between $3,864-$6,440 per semester (depending on the class taught).
 We also offer a departmental scholarship to our TA’s of $1,128 per semester, for up to 4 semesters.
-That means you could be receiving up to $17,636 per year to offset full time student costs.
+That means you could be receiving up to $15,136 per year to offset full time student costs.

 Graduate Program Coordinator

 The Spanish Master’s Program participates in the Western Regional Graduate Program (WRGP), which is a tuition-reciprocity arrangement with 15 participating states and 1 Commonwealth.
 The WRGP program allows students who are residents of these participating states to pay in-state tuition for the duration of the MA program.
 In addition to Colorado, the participating states include: Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.

 To apply for residency status in the Spanish MA program, identify yourself as WICHE WRGP applicant on your graduate studies application.
 WRGP applicants must meet the university's WRGP admission requirements and deadlines.